 The U.S. Embassy has a variety of funding opportunities available to Ethiopians.
 In addition, Ethiopian organizations may contact USAID Ethiopia about broader development program opportunities.
 Embassy opportunities include the following:

 The office of the Ambassador’s Community Grants Program was established in 2003 to administer grants for projects that foster community development.
 Distinct from larger-scale United States Government assistance, these funds support projects initiated by Ethiopian NGOs, community- and faith-based groups, and civic associations focused on small-scale community-based activities designed to bring about tangible and immediate improvements in people’s lives.

-The program, which includes funding from the Ambassador’s Special Self-Help Program (SSHP), the PEPFAR Small Grants Program, and the Julia Taft Fund for Refugees, as well as others, has granted US$4 million to 300 projects that benefited more than 7 million people in all regions of Ethiopia.
-The application and evaluation processes vary, but all three programs provide year-long grants.
+The program, which includes funding from the Ambassador’s Special Self-Help Program (SSHP) and the Julia Taft Fund for Refugees, as well as others, has granted US $4.3 million to 300 projects that benefited more than 7 million people in all regions of Ethiopia.
+The application and evaluation processes vary, but all programs provide year-long grants ranging from $10,000 up to $25,000.
 Each program is designed to offer grants unique in nature that serve separate diplomatic and aid functions.

 For questions on any of the above grant opportunities, please contact the Community Grants Office of the U.S. Embassy Addis Ababa at: AddisCommunityGrants@state.gov.

-The SSHP funds community-initiated projects support education, income-generating activities, gender and disability focused interventions, as well as other activities that improve the living conditions of underserved people.
+The SSHP community-initiated projects support education, income-generating activities, gender and disability focused interventions, as well as other activities that improve the living conditions of underserved people.